-Otherwise, if you’d prefer to have professional assistance, any plumber can replace an RV sink.
-You shouldn’t need to take your rig to an RV repair shop for this upgrade, although if you choose to replace your existing sink with a standard residential sink, it’s possible that adapters will be required for your RV plumbing.
+Whether your kitchen sink or bathroom sink (or both) needs an upgrade, replacing most camper sinks is a DIY project that you can likely handle.
+If you’d prefer to have professional assistance, any plumber can replace an RV sink, so you shouldn’t need to take your rig to an RV repair shop.
+If you want to replace your existing sink with a standard residential sink, it’s possible that some adapters might be required for your plumbing, so be prepared.

 What’s an RV Sink?